Choosing between Runway and Causal? Read this before you decide

 • Team alignment (so decisions don’t rely on email chains and memory)

-Pick the wrong platform, and you risk slowing down your entire team — or worse, making the wrong call.
+Pick the wrong platform, and you risk slowing down your entire team or, worse, making the wrong call.

 Overview